nodejs/node-v0.x-archive/doc/api/tls.markdown

     extension.
 Only one argument will be passed to it: `servername`.
 And `SNICallback` should return SecureContext instance.
     (You can use `crypto.createCredentials(...).context` to get proper SecureContext).
-If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).
+If `SNICallback` wasn’t provided - default callback with high-level API will be used (see below).

   - `sessionTimeout`: An integer specifying the seconds after which TLS